iCharlieAraiza/iCharlieAraiza/README.md

 ### Hi there 👋

 My name is Carlos and I'm a software developer and electrical engineer.
+Full TDD.

+My stack:

 Back end: C++, Java, Scala.